M7md-Yehia/Knee-Osteoporosis-Detection-Using-Deep-Learning-Models/README.md

 - **[Nezar Emad ELdin](https://www.linkedin.com/in/nezar-emad-eldin/)** - AI/ML Researcher

 ---
-*This project was developed as part of an ongoing research initiative in medical image classification using deep learning.*
+This project was developed as part of an ongoing research initiative in medical diagnosis combining medical image classification using deep learning and tabular data with machine learning.